perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 numbers of spaces.
 If the amount of padding required is not evenly divisible by 2, the one extra space is added *after* the data.

-There is a second syntax for centred fields â a tip-o'-the-hat to Perl 5
+There is a second syntax for centred fields – a tip-o'-the-hat to Perl 5
 formats: `{|||||||||}` and `{IIIIIIII}`.
 This variant also makes it easier to specify centering fields that are only three columns wide:
 `{|}` and `{I}`.